conwetlab/ckanext-privatedatasets/README.md

 1. Create a class with a method called `parse_notification`
 2. Import `request` from `ckan.common` in order to be able to read the notification: `from ckan.common import request`.
-3. You can parse the notification as you like.
+3. Parse the notification as you like.
 You can read the body by accesing `request.body`.
 4. Return a dictionary with the following structure.
 The `errors` field contains the list of errors arised when the notification was parsed while the `users_datasets` is the lists of datasets available for each user (each element of this list is a dictionary with two fields: `user` and `datasets`).
 If the `error` field is present and it is **not** empty, the `users_datasets` field will **not** be processed.

 ```